bluelightspirit/Connect4/README.md

 Then, player 2 shall choose an unfilled column between 1-7, just like player 1.
 Then, whatever column they chose should fill up the board and display that to the user if they chose a valid one.
 If they did not choose a valid one, they would have a randomized number between 1-3 tries left (also displayed to the user) to choose a valid, unfilled column.

+If either player runs out of tries, their turn is skipped.
+The player tries are reset every time it is a specific player's turn again.

 Player 1 and player 2 will repeat their steps until there is a game decision, where there is a tie, player 1 wins, or player 2 wins.

 Either player 1 or player 2 can win if either of the players reach any 4-character long row diagonally, vertically, or horizontally.

 The game can tie if no player reaches any 4-character long row diagonally, vertically, or horizontally.

+## More specifics on the game

+If a player presses only the enter key and nothing else, it will count toward their tries.

 ## How does it work?